 To add: Right-click on Thread Group and select: Add -> Config Element-> Random Variable

-Sample Request shown below. cacheKey variable is parameterized.
-ReqCacheKey in Random Variable will generate the random values, which will passed to parameter cacheKey present in the request body
+The sample Request is shown below. cacheKey variable is parameterized.
+ReqCacheKey in Random Variable will generate the random values, which will be passed to the parameter cacheKey present in the request body

 Seed is ${__time()}.
-This generates the value randomly like 1256078934, 9863457201.
-If I keep Seed as blank, then when the tests run multiple time, it has the same set of random values (repetitive values), we don’t want same repetitive values, so seed is not blank
+This generates the value randomly, like 1256078934, 9863457201.
+If I keep Seed blank, then when the tests run multiple times, it has the same set of random values (repetitive values), we don’t want the same repetitive values, so seed is not blank

 Step 4 – Adding Listeners to Test Plan